 JN Fund Managers Limited, a related party, incorporated in Jamaica and licensed as an investment manager, is contracted to implement the investment strategy of the Fund and to provide administration services.
-JN Fund Managers Limited receives a management fee and administration fee payable monthly in arrears at an annual rate not exceeding 1.0% and 0.5% respectively, of the net asset value of the Fund.
+JN Fund Managers Limited receives an investment management fee, and an administration fee payable monthly in arrears at an annual rate not exceeding 1.0% and 0.5% respectively, of the net asset value of the Fund.

-(a) During the period, transactions with JN Fund Managers Limited were:
+(a) During the year/period, transactions with JN Fund Managers Limited were:

-\$'000 Investment management and administration fees 2
+2020 \$'000 \$'000 Investment management and administration fees 99 2

-(b) The balances with JN Fund Managers Limited and other related parties as at the period end are:
+(b) The balances with JN Fund Managers Limited and other related parties as at the year/period end are: